Kent Neal

 About

-Kent Neal was born and raised in Oregon on the west coast of the United States.
-He holds an MFA in Creative Writing from Lesley University in Cambridge, MA.
+He was born and raised in Oregon on the west coast of the United States.
+He holds an Master of Fine Arts (MFA) degree in creative writing from Lesley University in Cambridge, Massachusetts, USA.
 Since 2003, he has been living in Lyon, France.
-He writes poetry in both French and English.
-His themes include dating, identity, homophobia, and immigrant experiences.

 Featured in